jiasong18/Ant-Media-Server-Wiki/Kafka,-Logstash,-Elasticsearch-ve-Grafana-Installation.md

 Kafka is useful for building real-time streaming data pipelines to get data between the systems or applications.

-Apache Kafka required Java to run.
-You must have java installed on your system
+Apache Kafka requires Java.
+You must have installed java on your system

 `apt-get update && apt-get install openjdk-8-jdk -y`